zentrocdot/artificial-intelligence-tools/bash/README.md

 <p align="justify">The script <code>analyse_exif_metadata.bash</code> extracts, determines and calculates data, which can be used for the previously described Traits.</p>

+Some of my traits are:
+- Category
+- Aspect Ratio
+- Wallpaper

 An example printout looks like this

 <pre>